Linden Observatory Complex: Foundations of modern astronomy

 Astronomy, it can be argued, is the oldest science in the world and practised by many of the ancient cultures.
-In ancient times astronomical practise involved the observation of the skies with the naked eye, noting the changes in and movement of the sun, stars and planets using this information to plot ritual or agricultural calendars.
+In ancient times astronomical practise involved the observation of the skies with the naked eye, noting the changes in and movement of the Sun, stars and planets using this information to plot ritual or agricultural calendars.
 Some of the earliest recorded astronomical observations were made by the Chinese which date from the 6th century BC.
-One of these observations note the regular eclipses of the moon which were explained as the moon being attacked by a hungry dragon.
+One of these observations note the regular eclipses of the Moon which were explained as the Moon being attacked by a hungry dragon.
 People diligently made as much noise as possible so the dragon would flee.

 Western astronomy has its genesis in the kingdoms of Sumer and Assyria where priests used observation of the heavens for purposes of divination.
 Based in these practises Babylonia is credited with the development of a more sophisticated observation of the skies and detecting the periodic nature of astronomical activity that is able to be predicted through mathematics.
 The work of the Babylonian astronomers was the basis for Greek, Indian, Sassanian, Byzantine, Islamic, Central Asian and western European astrology.

-In the 4th century BC Greek astronomers were the first to develop a three dimensional model to describe the motion of the planets around the earth.
-Later, a slowly developing debate regarding the earth versus the sun as the centre of this movement grew, culminating in the work of Copernicus who posited a mathematically supported system where the planets revolved around the sun.
+In the 4th century BC Greek astronomers were the first to develop a three dimensional model to describe the motion of the planets around the Earth.
+Later, a slowly developing debate regarding the Earth versus the Sun as the centre of this movement grew, culminating in the work of Copernicus who posited a mathematically supported system where the planets revolved around the Sun.
 His work was later expanded by Galileo and Kepler.

 Up until the 17th century, astronomy was positional and depended on observations of the naked eye.
 In the early 17th century a new instrument, the telescope was invented by Hans Lipperhey and quickly taken up and improved upon by Galileo Galilei.
-In 1610, armed with his 20 XX refractor telescope, Galileo discovered four moons of Jupiter and for the first time in the history of the world observed the movement of a satellite around a planet.
-Using his telescope Galileo also observed that the phases of Venus were similar to lunar phases and argued that these observations empirically supported the theory that the earth moves around the sun.
+In 1610, armed with his 20 XX refractor telescope, Galileo discovered four moons of Jupiter and for the first time in history observed the movement of a satellite around a planet.
+Using his telescope Galileo also observed that the phases of Venus were similar to lunar phases and argued that these observations empirically supported the theory that the Earth moves around the Sun.

 James Kepler a contemporary of Galileo's supported Galileo's observations.
 He was the first to attempt to derive mathematical predictions of celestial motions from assumed physical cases.
 Years of his research culminated in the publication of his "Epitome of Copernican Astronomy" in 1615 in which his three laws of planetary motion were outlined, theorising a heliocentric planetary system.
-By 1687 the marriage of physics and astronomy reached its epitome as Isaac Newton realised that the same force which attracted objects to the earth also fixed the moon in orbit around the earth and posited the law of universal gravitation.
+By 1687 the marriage of physics and astronomy reached its epitome as Isaac Newton realised that the same force which attracted objects to the Earth also fixed the Moon in orbit around the Earth and posited the law of universal gravitation.